joedefen/grub-pal/README.md

 GrubWiz solves this by focusing on core functionality and system safety:
   * ✅ Safety First: Always creates a timestamped backup of your current GRUB configuration before applying any changes.
   * 💻 Curses Interface: Lightning-fast, lightweight TUI works across all environments (local, SSH, minimal installs) without requiring a desktop environment.
-  * ⚙️ Targeted Configuration: Focuses only on the most essential and common configuration tasks, minimizing risk.
+  * ⚙️ Targeted Configuration: Focuses on the most essential and common configuration tasks, minimizing risk.

 #### Core Features

 GrubWiz makes complex, manual configuration steps as easy as a few keystrokes in a clean interface:
-1. **Boot Entry Management** TODO
-    * Reorder Entries: Easily move boot entries up or down the list to change the default boot option or preferred order.
-    * Set Default: Select the specific entry that should boot automatically.

-2. **Boot Parameters Editor** IP
-    * Simple Parameter Toggles: Visually add, remove, or modify common kernel parameters (e.g., nomodeset, quiet, splash).
-    * Custom Arguments: Add any custom arguments you need for specific hardware or debugging.

-3. **Timeout Control** IP
-    * Set Timeout: Quickly adjust the display duration of the GRUB menu (in seconds) via a simple numeric input.
-    * Hide Menu: Option to set the timeout to zero for fast, non-interactive booting.

-4. **Configuration Safety & Deployment** TODO
-    * Automatic Backup: A compressed, timestamped backup is made before any file write.
-Recovery is straightforward.
-    * Preview Changes: Review the final $GRUB_CONFIG_FILE content before it is written and update-grub is executed.
-    * Configuration Validation: Basic checks to ensure the output configuration is syntactically correct before deployment.
+* **Safer editing:**
+  * Only valid parameter names are offered.
+  * For parameters with a fix set values or typical values, you can select from the choices preventing typos.
+  * When you need to edit parameters, they are checked against a "regex" for validity preventing very wrong entries
+  * In its "review" screen, cross-parameter and sensibility checks are done and issues are presented with a chance to fix them immediately.

+* **Handles "Unknown" Parameters**
+  * In the case, a parameters is not supported, you can manually add it to `/etc/default/grub` and the supported and unsupported parameters will be combined.
+  * Before committing, `grub-script-check` is run to catch syntax errors on the combination grub file.

+* **Backup / Restore**
+  * When loading and before saving, if the contents is different that other saved backups, you are prompted to name a new backup.
+  * In the restore screen, you can restore backups, delete backups, (TODO) retag backups.

-#### Installation (Hypothetical)
+#### Installation and Running

 * `grub-wiz` is available on PyPI and installed via: `pipx install grub-wiz`
+* Typically, just run `grub-wiz` w/o arguments
-* `grub-wiz` makes itself root using `sudo` and will prompt for password when needed.
+* **Note**: `grub-wiz` makes itself root using `sudo` and will prompt for password if needed.

 #### How to Use grub-wiz
 Running `grub-wiz` brings up a screen like: